Mac Gargan: Scorpion

 The Scorpion fights Ms. Marvel after a botched revenge attempt against Jameson; the Scorpion becomes more psychotic than usual after this, resulting in his being dumped in acid.
 In the sewers, his sanity deteriorating, Scorpion comes to believe that his costume cannot be taken off.
 After a quick encounter, Spider-Man proves that his belief of being a monster is only in his mind.
 Gargan forms an extortion racket to sabotage the Daily Bugle, but is thwarted by Spider-Man and Captain America.
 He is freed from prison by agents of Egghead, who wants him to join the third Masters of Evil alongside Whirlwind and Moonstone.
 The team fight the Avengers but are defeated.
 Scorpion kidnaps Jameson's bride Marla Madison on their wedding day but she is rescued by Spider-Man.
 Jonah publicly confesses to his role in creating the Scorpion when the Hobgoblin tries to use that secret to blackmail him.
 Despite his encounters with other foes, Scorpion has always had a special hatred for Spider-Man and Jameson, which extends to when he attempts to become a mercenary for Justin Hammer, who has the Scorpion's battlesuit modified.
 He ruins his prospects on his first mission, to capture a war hero, when he cannot resist creating a hostage situation simply to bring Jameson to him for revenge.
 In reaction, while Spider-Man in cooperation with the police are dealing with Gargan, Hammer sends Blacklash and Rhino to subdue Gargan and confiscate the tail enhancement equipment for abrogating his contract.

 During the "Acts of Vengeance," he tries to enter Canada to avoid the Super Power Registration Act.
 The Tinkerer meets him at the airport and provides him with a modified scorpion tail for his costume.
-He, Asp, Nekra, and Owl (who are under the control of Llan the Sorcerer) are repelled by Alpha Flight and Gamma Flight.
+He, Asp, Nekra, and Owl are repelled by Alpha Flight and Gamma Flight.
 He is then hired by the Chameleon to kill a depowered Spider-Man.
 He is defeated by the Black Cat.
 The Scorpion's constant defeats at the hands of Spider-Man drive him to depression.
 He wanders the sewers, his mind becoming clearer than it had been since his transformation, and decides to quit being the Scorpion.
 He encounters a depressed and crisis-ridden Spider-Man.
 Ignoring Gargan's plea that he is a changed man, Spider-Man beats him savagely.
 In his next appearance, Gargan is back to being psychopathic.
 He battles and is defeated by Spider-Man's clone Ben Reilly.